 Reviewing Lyro's responses

-You can find your current Lyro conversations in the dedicated Lyro list, available just underneath the Agents list on the left in your Inbox:
+You can find your current Lyro conversations (and tickets) in the dedicated Lyro AI Agent folder, available just underneath the Tickets folder and above the Views folder - on the left in your Inbox:

 Inside a conversation, whenever Lyro responds according to its knowledge, you can use the Review sources button: